.png)

 Classwork / Homework

-Class time will consist of literature discussions, guided note taking, and guided skills practice.
+Class time will consist of literature discussions, guided note-taking, and guided skills practice.
 Throughout the week, students will complete reading assignments, engage in skills practice, and keep a (simple) journal.

 All of the skills and literature will first be introduced in class.
-Students print the homework posted weekly to Google Classroom.
+Students will print the homework posted weekly to Google Classroom.

 -